mbaytas/MAVA337Labs/Lab5_Processing_TransformationsImages3D/README.md

 - We need to do some setup first: in your `draw()` function, use the `noStroke()` command to prevent Processing from drawing lines around each **polygon**.
 - In `draw()`, use the `lights()` command to initialize some default lights.
 - Use the `translate()` function to set the point where you will be inserting the first enemy.
 Use the coordinates `(200, 200, 0)`.

+Notice that **translation** here is used in the same way that you might use it in a physics or mechanics class.
+It denotes a kind of motion where a "body" is moved in one direction in its entirety, without eny rotation.

 - Use the `sphere()` function to generate a sphere of radius 20.
 This is our enemy #1, the evil alien sphere.
 - Use the `translate()` function again to set the point where you will be inserting the second enemy.
-Use the coordinates `(600, 300, 0)`.
+Make the second enemy appear at coordinates `(600, 300, 0)`.

 Notice that the [`translate()` function operates cumulatively](https://processing.org/reference/translate_.html), so the command `translate(600, 300 ,0);` will place the second enemy outside of the canvas.
 You need to figure out the *difference* between coordinates and use that.

-- Use the `box()` function to generate a cube, 30 pixels long on each side.
+- Use the `box()` function to generate a cube, 30 pixels long on each side(the second enemy).

 Run your code to verify that you are able to see a sphere and a cube on your screen: